-To be considered for admission to the University, a student is expected to have a minimum High School GPA of 2.4 or above, SAT critical reading and math composite 850 or above, or ACT composite of 18 and a University-prep curriculum.
+To be considered for admission to the University, a student is expected to have a minimum High School GPA of 2.4 or above, SAT critical reading and math composite 850 or above, or ACT composite of 16 and a University-prep curriculum.
 Students who do not meet the above guidelines for consideration will be reviewed on an individual basis.
+For students who hold degrees beyond a bachelor's degree, the GPA from the last degree earned will be considered for admission.